microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Input/README.md

 **StabilityVarianceWeight** Stability variance weight multiplier factor.

 #### GestureManager.cs
-GestureManager creates a gesture recognizer and signs up for a tap gesture.
+GestureManager provides access to several different input gestures, including Tap and Manipulation.

 When a tap gesture is detected, GestureManager uses GazeManager to find the game object.
 GestureManager then sends a message to that game object.
 It also has an **OverrideFocusedObject** which lets you send gesture input to a specific object by overriding the gaze.

+Using Manipulation requires subscribing to the ManipulationStarted events and then querying information about the manipulation gesture via ManipulationOffset and ManipulationHandPosition.
+See GestureManipulator for an example.

+#### GestureManipulator.cs
+A component for moving an object via the GestureManager manipulation gesture.

+When an active GestureManipulator component is attached to a GameObject it will subscribe to GestureManager's manipulation gestures, and move the GameObject when a ManipulationGesture occurs.
+If the GestureManipulator is disabled it will not respond to any manipulation gestures.

+This means that if multiple GestureManipulators are active in a given scene when a manipulation gesture is performed, all the relevant GameObjects will be moved.
+If the desired behavior is that only a single object be moved at a time, it is recommended that objects which should not be moved disable their GestureManipulators, then re-enable them when necessary (e.g. the object is focused).

 #### HandGuidance.cs
 Show a GameObject when a gesturing hand is about to lose tracking.